Our Commitment to Diversity

 The Firm seeks to recruit and retain new and lateral attorneys with strong legal skills and diverse backgrounds.
 Part of that recruiting effort is developing strong relationships with professional, educational, and community groups that share the Firm's commitment to diversity.
 The Firm also is committed to maintaining a strong relationship with the law school that serves this State.
 In cooperation with the University of New Mexico School of Law, the Firm has established the Rodey Scholarship, an annual scholarship offered to a minority law student entering the second year of law school.
 In addition, the Firm participates in the State Bar Summer Law Clerk program, offering employment opportunities for diverse and deserving students at UNM Law School.
 Each year, the Firm recruits at least one of its summer associates through that program.
 The Firm recognizes that recruiting alone is insufficient to create and maintain the diverse workforce that is critical to long-term success.
 The Firm's primary goal with respect to retention is to ensure that all attorneys receive the training, mentoring, and support that they need to succeed.

 The Firm recognizes that true progress in the area of diversity requires making diversity a core value shared by all members of the Firm.
 It requires involving key decision-makers who can take meaningful steps to implement diversity initiatives.
 The Firm has significant cross-membership between the key committees that affect the recruiting, hiring, and retention of diverse attorneys.
-The Chairpersons of both the Associates Committee (Leslie McCarthy Apodaca) and the Recruiting Committee (Brenda M. Saiz) are members of the Diversity Committee.
+The Chairpersons of both the Associates Committee (Leslie McCarthy Apodaca) and the Recruiting Committee (Brenda M. Saiz) are members of the Diversity and Inclusiveness Committee.

 The Firm cultivates active participation by women and minorities at all levels of Firm management, including the Executive Committee, practice group leaders, and other vital Firm committees.
 Every Firm committee includes at least one woman.